 Olivia’s wealth of experience, and her dedication to policing and the communities we serve, will be an inspiration to those aspiring to the most senior roles in the service.
 I really look forward to working with her and know she will receive a very warm welcome from colleagues at the College, and those attending the SCC.

 CC Andy Marsh, College of Policing CEO

 CC Pinkney began her policing career with Avon and Somerset Constabulary, and later served as assistant chief constable for the Surrey and Sussex forces, before being appointed deputy chief constable at Sussex.

-In 2013, she was appointed assistant inspector of constabulary with Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS), independently reporting on the effectiveness and efficiency of all police forces in England and Wales.
+In 2013, she was appointed assistant inspector of constabulary with His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS), independently reporting on the effectiveness and efficiency of all police forces in England and Wales.